*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 - Reattach the boiler cap tightly

 If this problem persists after refilling the boiler, check to see if there is mineral build-up.
+Learn to prevent buildup in dupray neat steam cleaner with our tips below.

 Mineral build-up can start to clog the steamer and could even leave unwanted stains on your floors.
 To rescue your neat steamer from mineral build-up, you must clean the boiler.